What Is Overmolding. Insert Molding, Two Shot Molding And Co Injection Molding

 • Step 4: Material gets injected from the second barrel

-• Step 5: Second material takes shape on top of the first molded part.
-Part solidifies and taken out from the mold
+• Step 5: The second material takes shape on top of the first molded part.
+Part solidifies and is taken out from the mold

 Co Injection Molding

 The process is very complicated and a higher amount of consideration is required in terms of material selection.
-The reason being both materials needs to be chemically bonded.
+The reason is that both materials need to be chemically bonded.
 The cost of a co-injection molding machine is very high and tooling is also very expensive.

 Co Injection Molding Manufacturing Process